lfe/lfe.github.io/downloads/user-guide.markdown

 The Italian mathematician Giuseppe Peano seems to have been one of the first to have made prominent use of recursion when defining his axioms for the natural numbers.
-Furthermore, Peano gave Bertrand Russell a copy of his "Formulario" (in fact, he gave Russell all of his published works!).
-This impacted Russell hugely and quite possibly influenced his efforts on "Principia Mathematica" which he coauthored several years later.
+Furthermore, Peano gave Bertrand Russell a copy of his "Formulario" (in fact, he gave Russell *all* of his published works!).
+This impacted Russell hugely and quite possibly influenced his work on the "Principia Mathematica" which he coauthored several years later.

 It was from the Principia that Alonzo Church derived his lambda notation.
 When Church's student, John McCarthy, created Lisp, he used both the lambda notation and the related concept of recursion in his new language.
 (Interestingly enough, McCarthy and Dijkstra both advocated for the inclusions of recursion in ALGOL.)
+From John McCarthy's work onward, the lambda and recursion have been our constant companions.

 <a name="53_a_preview"></a>
 ## 5.3 A Preview